Thunderbird vs Outlook: Comprehensive Comparison 2026

 Outlook - User Experience

 Outlook is a more complex and customizable app compared to Thunderbird.
 With the recent changes, Outlook looks more organized and less cluttered than it did a few years back.
+According to Microsoft's Outlook blog, the platform continues to receive regular interface updates and feature improvements.

 Email Account Management